Comparison

 OpenAI and Anthropic offer the broadest general capability through rented APIs.
 Locai offers a model you own, deployed inside your perimeter and trained on your domain.
 For regulated enterprises, the deciding factor is ownership and privacy, not just raw generality, and a smaller expert model built on your data routinely outperforms a much larger generalist on the work that matters.

-Where frontier labs lead
+Where the big AI labs lead

 OpenAI and Anthropic build exceptional general-purpose models with the widest breadth of capability.
 For consumer products and low-sensitivity general tasks, they're outstanding, and honestly hard to beat on sheer generality.